cybernetisk/internsystem-v2/README.md

 * DNS provider: Cloudflare
 * VPS: NREC

+## How to contribute?
+See [contributing](CONTRIBUTING.md) for more information.
+This also provides a guide to set up a local docker container for your own instance of the cyb database.

 ## How to run a local dev instance

 A development database and environment file have been developed so that volunteers may test the website locally.